flatpressblog/flatpress/README.md

 ## Requirements
 FlatPress runs on any web server (e.g. Apache, NGINX or IIS) with PHP 7.1 to PHP 8.3 (more details [on the wiki](https://wiki.flatpress.org/doc:techfaq#what_is_required_to_run_flatpress)).
 Since all data is stored in files, no database is needed.

+## Code quality and security
+FlatPress uses automated checks to improve code quality and security:

+- [PHPStan](https://phpstan.org/) is executed with every change to detect potential errors, unclean code and violations of best practices at an early stage.
+- [CodeQL](https://github.com/github/codeql) analyzes the source code for known security risks and vulnerabilities through semantic code analysis.

+These tools run automatically via **GitHub Actions**, both for pull requests and regularly in the background.

 ## Credits
 There are many people who contributed to FlatPress over the years.
 [See them here.](./CONTRIBUTORS.md)